Best Things to Do in BRUSSELS, the Capital of Europe

 The Whirling Ear by Alexander Calder stems from the world exhibition in 1958 – just like the Atomium.

-Following the Rue Montagne de la Cour, you’ll spot the truly beautiful Musée des instruments de musique.
-While their collection of instruments is not very impressive, I still urge you to pay the restaurant on the top level a visit.
-Note: I urge you to pay a visit, not to consume something.
+Another gem you definitely shouldn’t miss is truly beautiful Musée des Instruments de Musique at the northern corner of Place Royale.
+While their collection of instruments is not exactly overwhelming, I still urge you to pay the restaurant on the top level a visit.

 Guide Capital Europe Brussels: Musée des instruments de musique.
 Brussels